MarshallAsch/csgames2019_PSC_backend/README.md

 npm run start-watch
 ```

-You should be able to see an awesome website if you navigate to http://localhost:8081.
-Unfortunately, you will quickly notice the website does not do much.
+You should be able to see an awesome website if you navigate to http://localhost:8080.
 That's where your work start: **you must implement the backend app**.

 ### Run the rests